mdn/content/files/en-us/web/css/anchor/index.md

 ### Compatibility of inset properties and `<anchor-side>` values

-When using an `anchor()` function inside an inset property value, the `<anchor-side>` parameter specified inside the `anchor()` function has to be compatible with the axis on which the inset property being set.
+When using an `anchor()` function inside an inset property value, the `<anchor-side>` parameter specified inside the `anchor()` function has to be compatible with the axis on which the inset property resides.

-In the case of physical inset properties and `<anchor-side>` values, this is relatively simple. `top: anchor(bottom)` is fine, but `top: anchor(left)` is not valid.
+In the case of physical inset properties and `<anchor-side>` values, this is relatively simple. `top: anchor(bottom)` is fine, for example, but `top: anchor(left)` is not valid.
 If `top: anchor(left, 50px)` were specified, the fallback value would be used, so `top` would get a computed value of `50px`.
 If no fallback is present, the inset property has no effect, as if it were set to `auto`.

 You can also use physical inset values with logical `<anchor-side>` values. `top: anchor(start)` and `top: anchor(self-end)` work fine, for example, as those `<anchor-side>` values are relative to the inset property's relevant axis.